Doctoral Research Residency Program

 We particularly welcome applications from PhD students in the history and theory of architecture, landscape architecture, and urbanism.
 While most participants are architectural historians and theorists, we also invite applications from doctoral students in media and communication studies, Indigenous studies, science and technology studies, and environmental studies, while being open to any disciplinary affiliation.

-Research projects should relate either to the CCA Collection (archival holdings, prints and drawings, photography, library, artifacts, and ephemera) or to our main research themes (global histories and postcolonial perspectives, environmental histories, the digital, photography, history/historiography, among others).
+Research projects should relate either to the CCA Collection (archival holdings, prints and drawings, photography, library, artifacts, and ephemera) or to our main research themes (global histories and postcolonial perspectives, environmental histories, and expanded definitions of photography).

 Application

 The call for applications is now closed.
-The new call will open in December 2025.
+The next call for applications will open in the fall 2026.

 For questions regarding the program, please contact studium@cca.qc.ca.